ChunLiuNY/OnlineNewsPopularity/README.md

 ![Screen Shot 2021-04-02 at 12 27 26 AM](https://user-images.githubusercontent.com/26207455/113380461-49cd8200-934a-11eb-90c4-03239479704a.png)

-Negative correlation is seen in number of images vs number of shares, number of videos vs number of shares, number of words in content vs number of shares and number of links vs number of shares.
+Negative correlation are seen in number of images vs number of shares, number of videos vs number of shares, number of words in content vs number of shares and number of links vs number of shares.

 ![Screen Shot 2021-03-31 at 2 29 11 PM](https://user-images.githubusercontent.com/26207455/113379554-d4f94880-9347-11eb-8f5e-dd8a8ab6088f.png)